doitsu2014/my-blogs-rsbuild/client_side/README.md

-# Homepage Module
+# ClientSide Module

 A **Module Federation 2.0 Remote Module** that exposes React components for consumption by the shell application.
 This module demonstrates how to build and expose micro-frontend components that can be dynamically loaded at runtime.

 ## 📋 Overview

-The Homepage module is a standalone React application that serves as a **remote module** in the Module Federation architecture.
+The ClientSide module is a standalone React application that serves as a **remote module** in the Module Federation architecture.
 It exposes components that can be consumed by other applications (like the shell app) without requiring a rebuild of the host application.

 ### Key Characteristics